CLASSICAL

 I am a composer of vocal music.
 And there are two defining yet opposing characteristics to my work: Logic and Theatre.

-If 2020 has shown us anything, it’s that the world is highly unpredictable.
+If history has taught us anything, it’s that the world is highly unpredictable.
 When I write music, I’m trying to make sense of this reality where so many things happen without obvious causes.
 The root of this unpredictability is, of course, the illogicality built into human nature, and that nature is what ultimately leads to the representation of the opposing forces of Logic and Theatre in my work.

 I think people are the most interesting things in the universe.
 Despite all our collective knowledge, we have no real ideas about why we do the things we do.
 We often do not act in our best interests.
 We certainly don’t know what we want most of the time.
 We believe all sorts of things that make us feel good but which only hurt us more.
 We are the most illogical things.
 That’s why I try bring a sense of order to all my work: because if life is—if people are—going to be this illogical, my music surely won’t be.
 I spend an inordinate amount of time doing pre-compositional planning.
 There are a few systems I return to time and again, but often I am guided to create new systems for each piece based on the texts I’ve chosen to use (including my own) and the human characteristics I’m trying to bring out of these texts.
 I could talk about what these systems are, but ultimately they’re not important, not to the audience anyway.
 They’re highly personal and I don’t need them to mean anything to anyone else but me.
 They are a means to an end, and that end is Theatricality.